DJ110/SpringBootAngular2/README.md

     $ npm install
     $ npm start

 npm install is only one time to install dependencies
+If you cannot build correctly, please install webpack local

+    $ npm install webpack

 ## Build UI(for pro)
     $ cd src/main/ui
     $ npm install